scottbaggett/carbon-connect-v3/README.md

     npm run dev

-5. In a new directory create a nextJS project with command:
+5. In a new directory create a nextJS project (choose default options for prompts) with command:
     ```bash
     npx create-next-app@14.2.4 my-app